FlashDrag/library-management-system/README.md

 The application is divided into packages and modules.
 Separating the business logic from the user interface allows me to make the code more modular and easier to maintain.
 If I want to change the way the library works, I just modify the Library class without affecting the user interface.
 Similarly, if I need to change the user interface, I just modify the `console_ui` module that provides it without affecting the library itself.

-#### Type Hints
+#### Type Hints, mypy, flake8
-Type hints uses to specify the types of inputs and outputs for the validation methods.
-Pydantic library to define data models that enforce specific rules and constraints.
+Type hints uses to specify the types of inputs and outputs for the validation methods. `Pydantic` library to define data models that enforce specific rules and constraints.

+`Mypy` is a static type checker for Python.
+It's a great tool for improving the quality of the code.
+It works great in combination with type hints. `Mypy` allows to find bugs before the code is executed.
+It also helps to understand the code better, as well as it is a great tool for refactoring and code review.

+`Flake8` is a tool for style guide enforcement.
+It checks the code against PEP 8 style guide.
+It also checks for unused imports, unused variables, and other errors. `Flake8` is also a great tool for refactoring and code review and helps to keep the code clean and consistent.

 #### Enum, TypedDict
+In my CLI Python app, I use Enum and TypeDict to help organize and validate the input and output of my command-line arguments.
+The `Enum` class is used to define a set of constants.
+The `TypedDict` class is used to define a dictionary with a fixed set of keys and their types.

+By using Enum and TypeDict, the code is able to enforce constraints on the input and output of the app, making it more robust and maintainable.
+For example, the `MenuSets` Enum from `menus` module ensures that each menu has the required keys (title, options, table_format), and the `MenuSet` that inherits from TypedDict ensures that the values for these keys are of the expected type (str, list[str], and box.Box, respectively).

 #### Rich table